Why am I not losing weight on Weight Watchers? If you have wondered this, you are not alone. Keep reading for troubleshooting tips.

 According to PubMed, in one 12-week weight loss study, people who drank 17 ounces of water 30 minutes before meals lost 44% more weight than those who did not.

 Additionally, drinking water has been proven to boost the number of calories burned by 24-30% over a period of 1.5 hours.
+If you aren’t losing weight with Weight Watchers, make sure you are drinking enough water.

 Here are some helpful tips if you struggle to drink water: